codeEllo/OnlineShoppingSystem/README.md

 Ello!
 Please be remind that all files here are not fully completed yet😊

 The uncompleted file:
-1) Some of jquery files.
+1) Some of jquery files
 2) Images

 In my 3rd degree, me and my team members together working on a web application system that will provide functionality and a responsive design using SQL in Oracle SQL Developer through XAMP  - Apache Friends.
 The purpose of this project is for students to be able to manage the flows in SQL Databases.